andrewchambers/ptrtar/README.md

 - example of ptrtar pointing into ipfs or bittorrent.
 - contrib scripts, 'garbage collection'
 - contrib script doing backups into git annex
+- A separate content chunking tool that can be composed with ptrtar. ptrtar is general enough that you could content chunk the ptrtar archive as well as before you generate the pointers themselves.